typemeta/context/README.md

 *Combinators* are an approach to organising libraries by providing a set of primitive constructs, along with a set of functions that can combine existing constructs to form new ones.
-Context provides two sets of combinators, extractors and injectors.
+Context provides two sets of combinators - extractors and injectors.

 ## Extractors